What does it mean when a report says that the Philippines is losing approximately 47,000 hectares of forest cover every year?

 2. We’re killing animals

-Not only do rainforests provide lush and tranquil sceneries that make our country unique — they also serve as homes to a bountiful variety of native wildlife.
+Not only do forests provide lush and tranquil sceneries that make our country unique — they also serve as homes to a bountiful variety of native wildlife.

 Following the depletion of their habitats, animals are now struggling to survive in our lands.
 Our country is home to hundreds of animals, including numerous endemic and endangered species of mammals and birds.
 Sad to say, more and more beautiful animals in our country are going extinct.